comsysto/jumbodb/README.md

 multithreading and efficient data streaming (e.g. 100.000 JSON documents returned in less than a second)

-7. Hadoop Connector and Java Driver available
+7. Hadoop Connector, Java Driver and R connector are available

 ## Setup JumboDB